unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ## Typed aliases of `FlyteFile` and `FlyteDirectory`

-The `flytekit` SDK defines some aliases of `FlyteFile` with specific type annotations.
+The [Flytekit SDK](../api/flytekit-sdk/index) defines some aliases of `FlyteFile` with specific type annotations.
-Specifically, `FlyteFile` has the following [aliases for specific file types](https://github.com/flyteorg/flytekit/blob/edfa76739d1064822af44e0addc924e381d3a5ad/flytekit/types/file/__init__.py):
+Specifically, `FlyteFile` has the following [aliases for specific file types](../api/flytekit-sdk/custom-types/index.md#file-type):
+:

 * `HDF5EncodedFile`
 * `HTMLPage`